pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 sudo apt install ros-noetic-desktop-full
 ```

-> p.s.
-If you want to install more other packages ROS doesn't have, use the following command:
+> If you want to install more other packages ROS doesn't have, use the following command:
 {: .prompt-info }
 ```shell
 sudo apt install ros-noetic-PACKAGE # Replace PACKAGE with target package name